afpineda/NuS-NimBLE-Serial/examples/README.md

 - [CustomCommandProcessor.ino](./CustomCommandProcessor/CustomCommandProcessor.ino)

-  Runs a service that parses commands and executes them.
+  Runs a service that parses incoming commands from a BLE peer and executes them.
   The serial monitor is also feed with log messages.
 The device is advertised as "Custom commands demo".
   Demonstrates how to write a custom protocol based on NuS.

   Commands and their syntax: